HarshithaBoppudi/harshithaboppudi_2511750_part1_data_cleaning/README.md

 ## 3. Tools Used

-- **Excel / openpyxl** — all deliverable workbooks, formatting, conditional fills, and live formulas
+- **Excel ** — all deliverable workbooks, formatting, conditional fills, and live formulas
-- **Python (pandas)** — bulk text cleaning, date-format parsing, duplicate detection, and rule-based flagging logic that fed into the Excel deliverables
-- **LibreOffice headless recalculation** — used to verify all formulas in `cleaned_orders.xlsx` recalculate with zero errors

 ## 4. Cleaning Steps Performed